printf-hoven/multi-tenancy-aspnetcore/README.md

 5. The login of the doctor occurs through Login.cshtml.cs.
 We have not handled the ReturnUrl, the doctor is always taken to Areas/Members/Pages/Index.cshtml.
 You can do this on your own, it's not difficult.
 The VERY FIRST login of a doctor MUST take him to Areas/Members/Pages/Index.cshtml, so that databases get created.
 That's why we have not done anything with ReturnUrl - the purpose being to ensure your experience is smooth.

 ## Video Explanation
+Following is the video explanation of the source code.
+Click below to open youtube video.
 [![Multi-tenancy](https://img.youtube.com/vi/2i_m4QlZ3cI/0.jpg)](https://www.youtube.com/watch?v=2i_m4QlZ3cI)

 ## See the Blog Page for details